Updated as of the 2025-2026 application cycle.

 2019 was the first, and so far only, time I have heard of this happening.
 I do not expect it to happen again, but I can no longer be sure.
 This was also the year that Japan made higher education free to students from low-income households, so I suspect that had a major impact on MEXT’s budget and led to the cuts.

 It will take a long time for the embassies to confirm that you have passed the Secondary Screening and to announce your university placement, but do not let that bother you.
 That is just normal, slow bureaucracy, not a reflection on your application.
-For the 2024/2025 application cycle, the final results and placement information are expected in January-February 2025.
+For the 2025/2026 application cycle, the final results and placement information are expected in January-March 2026.

 Unofficial Results